near/docs/docs/evm/evm-simple.md

 Let's show how to interact with the same contract from before using only your Terminal or Command Prompt.

 NEAR CLI is a command-line interface tool written in JavaScript.
 It uses <a href="https://github.com/near/near-api-js" target="_blank">near-api-js</a> to make RPC calls, offer utility functions, and generally simplifies the experience of deploying and interacting with contracts and NEAR accounts.
-There's more information in the <a href="/docs/development/near-cli" target="_blank">documentation for this tool</a>, but assuming you <a href="https://nodejs.org/en/download/package-manager/" target="_blank">have Node 12+</a> you may install it globally with:
+There's more information in the [documentation for this tool](/docs/development/near-cli), but assuming you <a href="https://nodejs.org/en/download/package-manager/" target="_blank">have Node 12+</a> you may install it globally with:

     npm install -g near-cli